-After 10 years of making and selling Ketsos, we are only just now starting to get customers coming back for replacements, mostly these are for elements that have been lost or taken home by workshop participants.
+After more than 10 years of making and selling Ketsos, we are only just now starting to get customers coming back for replacements, mostly these are for elements that have been lost or taken home by workshop participants.
 Aside from this, the most common problem is creased centrepieces and leaves, which can occur if the felts aren’t folded properly.

 Cleaning a Ketso kit after use

 Rinsing and drying the leaves and other re-usable pieces

 The re-usable coloured shapes of Ketso rinse clean so there is no need to wipe them, just dunk them in water.
 If leaves have been shared and you wish to wash them to reduce the risk of transmitting viruses etc, they can be added to warm, soapy water, swished around and left for several minutes, then rinsed.

 We have handy mesh bags for cleaning and drying the washable parts of Ketso.
 Simply put the pieces into the bag, place the bag in a sink or bucket of water, give it a good swish and move the leaves around in the water with your hands.